babak0032/babak-esmaeili/content/publication/zimmermann-2021-nested/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "3rd Symposium on Advances in Approximate Bayesian Inference"
+publication: "Advances in Neural Information Processing Systems"
-publication_short: In *3rd AABI*
+publication_short: NeurIPS

-abstract: 'We develop nested variational inference (NVI), a family of methods that learn proposals for nested importance samplers by minimizing an inclusive or exclusive KL divergence at each level of nesting.
-NVI is applicable to many commonly-used importance sampling strategies and additionally provides a mechanism for learning intermediate densities, which can serve as heuristics to guide the sampler.
-Our experiments apply NVI to learn samplers targeting (a) an unnormalized density using annealing and (b) the posterior of a hidden Markov model.
-We observe improved sample quality in terms of log average weight and effective sample size'
+abstract: 'We develop nested variational inference (NVI), a family of methods that learn proposals for nested importance samplers by minimizing an forward or reverse KL divergence at each level of nesting.
+NVI is applicable to many commonly-used importance sampling strategies and provides a mechanism for learning intermediate densities, which can serve as heuristics to guide the sampler.
+Our experiments apply NVI to (a) sample from a multimodal distribution using a learned annealing path (b) learn heuristics that approximate the likelihood of future observations in a hidden Markov model and (c) to perform amortized inference in hierarchical deep generative models.
+We observe that optimizing nested objectives leads to improved sample quality in terms of log average weight and effective sample size.'

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.